Homemade Dunkin’ Donuts Wake Up Wrap: Breakfast On The Go

 1. Heat a medium skillet or a flattop grill over medium heat.

-2. Add butter or oil to the pan to the skillet.
+2. Add butter or oil to the pan or the skillet.

 3. Once the butter stops foaming, crack the eggs onto the cooking surface.
 Leave at least an inch between each egg.